awnumar/fastrand/README.md

 `fastrand` implements a cryptographically secure pseudorandom number generator.
 The generator is seeded using the system's default entropy source, and thereafter produces random values via repeated hashing.
-As a result, `fastrand` can generate randomness much faster than `crypto/rand`, and generation cannot fail beyond a potential panic during `init()`.
+As a result, `fastrand` can generate randomness much faster than `crypto/rand`.

 `fastrand` was forked from `gitlab.com/NebulousLabs/fastrand`.
-This version of the package uses securely allocated memory provided by `github.com/awnumar/memguard`.
+This version of the package uses securely allocated memory.

 `fastrand` also scales better than `crypto/rand` and `math/rand` when called in parallel.
 In fact, `fastrand` can even outperform `math/rand` when using enough threads.

 ## Benchmarks ##